Anomalous scaling of fermions and order parameter fluctuations at quantum criticality

+where $\delta$ is the bare bosonic mass ($=-1/U$).
 The inverse susceptibility is given by the renormalized bosonic mass at the end of the flow, $\chi^{-1} = \lim_{\Lambda \to 0} \delta$.
 Reading off the slope of a double-logarithmic plot of the susceptibility as a function of $\delta - \delta_c$, see Fig.~\ref{fig:dirac_nu}, we find in two dimensions: